 The gluteus maximus is actually relatively complex in terms of anatomy in that it could be divided into two (or perhaps even three) different muscles.
-One part is the set of fibers that connect the back of the pelvis to the top of the fibula via the ilio-tibial band.
-Another part is the set of fibers that attach the back of the sacrum (and perhaps parts of the pelvis) the back of the thigh bone.

 It is this latter group of fibers that can be used to bend the hip backwards.

-Note that this glute squeezing action can be done without externally rotating the thighs.
+This glute squeezing action can be done without externally rotating the thighs.

 The adductor-magnus is another large leg and hip muscle that can be divided into parts.
 The portion that is relevant to this article is sometimes called the adductor-magnus-long-head.
 It attaches from the sitting bone to the bottom of the thigh bone, just above the inside of the knee.
 The main difference between it and the hamstring muscles is that it doesn't cross the knee joint.